sorcio/wotto/README.md

 ## License

-This repository is available under the terms of the [MIT license](LICENSE).
+This repository is available under the terms of the [MIT license](LICENSE), with the exception of the files under the `irc/` directory, which are part of a [separate project](#the-irc-subdirectory) distributed under the original terms.